Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 21 Juli 2025 13.46.46 UTC
+- WIB: Senin, 21 Juli 2025 14.36.51 UTC
-- WITA: Senin, 21 Juli 2025 14.46.46 UTC
+- WITA: Senin, 21 Juli 2025 15.36.51 UTC
-- WIT: Senin, 21 Juli 2025 15.46.46 UTC
+- WIT: Senin, 21 Juli 2025 16.36.51 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: friendship
+Kategori: success